Become a Volunteer

 1) Fill out an application form

-You will need to stop by our office (E 3.10) at the Royal Victoria Hospital to pick up an application form.
+You will need to stop by our office at the Glen site - Royal Victoria Hospital to pick up an application form.
 Or, if you prefer, you can call us and we will mail one to you.
 You cannot get the application form online.